-If you have any concerns about your child, then please come and talk to us straight away.
-The best person to speak to is your child's class teacher.
-They will be able to speak to you about your child's progress and suggest ways you can support them at home.
-If the difficulties continue, then the SENDCo, Mrs Turner, may become involved.
-At this point, additional assessments might be carried out in school.
-After this, the school may seek advice from external agencies such as the Specialist Teaching Service, Speech and Language Therapists or Educational Psychologists.
+If you have any concerns regarding your child, please do not hesitate to speak with us as soon as possible.
+The first point of contact is your child's class teacher, who can discuss your child's progress and suggest strategies for supporting them at home.
+If difficulties persist, our SENDCo, Mrs. Turner, may become involved.
+At this stage, further assessments may be conducted within the school.
+Following this, the school may seek guidance from external agencies, such as the Specialist Teaching Service, Speech and Language Therapists, or Educational Psychologists, to provide additional support.